 The water in fruits and vegetables helps to hydrate the body and make you feel full.
-So often, people are mistaking hunger signals for thirst signals.
+So often, people mistake hunger signals for thirst signals.
 By eating these high water content foods, you help to relieve those thirst signals.

-Vegetables can be eaten with either a starch or a protein.
-Starchy foods such as all grains, flours, and legumes should not be mixed with animal protein.
+Vegetables can be eaten with either starch or protein.
+Starchy foods such as all whole grains, flour, and legumes should not be mixed with animal protein.
 If foods are not properly combined, digestion will be slower, making it more difficult to lose weight.

-Fruit should also only ever be eaten on its own as it passes through the stomach in 20-30 minutes, providing quick easy to digest energy for the body.
+Fruit should only be eaten on its own as it passes through the stomach in 20-30 minutes, providing quick, easy-to-digest energy for the body.

-While I do not agree with all the principles behind food combining described in the book, I did initially practice food combining for a couple of years.
+As a nutritional health consultant, I do not agree with all the principles behind food combining described in the book.
+I initially practiced food combining for a couple of years and experienced fast weight loss.
 Now I generally never mix fruit with animal protein and do my best to eat fruit on its own before meals or in the morning.

 I find I can maintain a healthy weight and good digestion even when mixing proteins and starches.
 But if your digestion is compromised and you are struggling to lose weight, you may want to practice food combining as it was a core principle in which I initially implemented and practiced.

-Only eating fruit in the morning for weight loss and detoxification
+Only eat fruit first thing in the morning for weight loss and detoxification

-When I look back on the fit for life diet principles that I practiced, I think only eating fruit in the am was an essential component to my weight loss results.
+When I reflect on the fit for life diet rules that I practiced, I think only eating fruit in the morning was essential to my weight loss results.
 Fruit provides the body with easy to digest energy and nutrients without overloading my digestive system.

 Harvey describes three cycles within the body that are always taking place.
 Each rhythm in the body is higher at different times of the day, with each cycle lasting 8 hours.